Commissions & Premiere Broadcasts

 Gareth Trott - Eastern Horizons

-A graduate of the Royal Welsh College of Music & Drama and member of the Band of the Irish Guards, Lewis Merthyr is delighted to be formally commissioning Gareth's "Eastern Horizons", an five movement exploration for brass band of music inspired by India, China, Turkey, Iran and Egypt.
+A graduate of the Royal Welsh College of Music & Drama and member of the Band of the Irish Guards, Lewis Merthyr was delighted to commission Gareth's "Eastern Horizons", originally a five movement exploration for brass band of music inspired by India, China, Turkey, Iran and Egypt, with an additional sixth movement later being added to encompass Russia and the Slavic world

 The resultant work then received joint premiere performances at the prestigious Brass In Concert Championships at The Sage, Gateshead by the famous Grimethorpe Colliery Band, and by Lewis Merthyr Band at the Welsh Open Championships held at the Riverfront Theatre, Newport

-A graduate of the Royal Welsh College of Music & Drama and member of the Band of the Irish Guards, Lewis Merthyr is delighted to be formally commissioning Gareth's "Eastern Horizons", an five movement exploration for brass band of music inspired by India, China, Turkey, Iran and Egypt.
+A graduate of the Royal Welsh College of Music & Drama and member of the Band of the Irish Guards, Lewis Merthyr was delighted to commission Gareth's "Eastern Horizons", originally a five movement exploration for brass band of music inspired by India, China, Turkey, Iran and Egypt, with an additional sixth movement later being added to encompass Russia and the Slavic world

 The resultant work then received joint premiere performances at the prestigious Brass In Concert Championships at The Sage, Gateshead by the famous Grimethorpe Colliery Band, and by Lewis Merthyr Band at the Welsh Open Championships held at the Riverfront Theatre, Newport